Pakistan Resolution 1940

 Markhor

 Markhor is a national animal of Pakistan.
 It is a large wild goat found in Kashmir, the Karakoram ranges, and the Balochistan mountain areas.
-The body coat is brown to black in color.
+The body coat is brown to black in colour.
 They have keen eyesight and a strong sense of smell.

 Markhor